xta0/xta0.me/_posts/2024-11-26-GenAI-LLM-RLHF.md

 ### Prepare labeled data for training

-Once your human labelers have completed their assessments off the Prom completion sets, you have all the data you need to train the reward model
+Once your human labelers have completed their assessments of the prompt completion sets, you have all the data you need to train the reward model.

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2024/llm3-6.png">